farmera/sare_grant/study_methods.md

 Quantitative Research is used to quantify the problem by way of generating numerical data or data that can be transformed into usable statistics.
 It is used to quantify attitudes, opinions, behaviors, and other defined variables – and generalize results from a larger sample population.
 Quantitative Research uses measurable data to formulate facts and uncover patterns in research.
 Quantitative data collection methods are much more structured than Qualitative data collection methods.
 Quantitative data collection methods include various forms of surveys – online surveys, paper surveys, mobile surveys and kiosk surveys, face-to-face interviews, telephone interviews, longitudinal studies, website interceptors, online polls, and systematic observations.
 #### Summary

+The remote sensing techniques used here can provide timely and meaningful information for managing a sugarcane crop.

 It became apparent during our study that the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data would be meaningful for more than a qualitative assessment